Choosing a Corporate Structure for Your Business

 Income from a sole proprietorship is reported on Schedule C, Profit or Loss From Business and included in your personal tax return.
 There is no separate return to file, making the tax reporting relatively simple.

 Raising money can be a challenge: There is no company stock to sell, and banks may be reluctant to lend to sole proprietors.
 Because sole proprietors are not registered with the state or IRS, you might also have a hard time building credit.
 Plus some sole proprietors have difficulty establishing boundaries between their personal finances and their business finances.

 C Corporation / C Corp

-A C corporation, usually shortened to C corp, is the exact opposite of a sole proprietorship.
+A C Corporation, usually shortened to C Corp, is the exact opposite of a sole proprietorship.
 It’s a legal entity that’s separate from its owner and can have multiple owners (or shareholders), elect directors, write bylaws and appoint officers that run the company.
-It pays its own taxes but also provides the highest level of liability protection.
+It pays its own taxes but also provides the highest level of liability protection for owners.

 While corporations can get sued, the owner’s personal assets are typically not at risk.
 Most publicly traded businesses are C corps, and the maximum loss a shareholder can incur is what they paid for their stock.

 C Corps are typically the least tax-efficient form of business.
 A C Corp pays tax on the net income earned by the business at a flat 21% tax rate.
 While that may seem low compared to the top individual tax rate of 37%, that income is trapped inside the business – when the remaining 79% of its income is distributed to the owners as a dividend, it’s taxed again at a rate as high as 23.8%.
 In other words, C Corp income is taxed twice, at an effective rate that can reach nearly 40%.